steveterryp/OpenAI_Assistant_API_Boilerplate_CursorRules/README.md

 5. Start chatting with your personal assistant!

-6. Use the cursor rules to create your own tools by using the composer tool (CMD + I on Mac, CTRL + I on Windows)
+6. Use the cursor composer to start adding your own tools along with files from the apis you want to use.